ToKaCoDe/T-PlannerApp-FrontEnd/README.md

 Whether the user can complete the work on time\
 How much time on average should be set aside per day

+### Note:

+The program automatically allocates 2 hours per day for eating and 8 hours weekday for work

 ## Instructions

 To launch the FrontEnd application: